 Initial watering by capillarity or fine misting

-Maintain until pricking out
+Maintain until transplanting

 Complementary products